vvictort/ubc-bolt-2025/README.md

    - **Section 2**: Topic Modeling - Classifies reviews into categories
    - **Section 3**: Data Visualization - Creates plots and insights

+> [!TIP]
+> Use "Run All" in Jupyter/VS Code to execute all cells at once, or run them individually to inspect intermediate results.

 ## Security Note

+> [!WARNING]
-⚠️ **Never commit your service account credentials to version control!**
+> **Never commit your service account credentials to version control!**

 - The `.gitignore` file is configured to exclude all `*.json` credential files
 - Always use environment variables or local files excluded from git
+- Rotate your keys immediately if they are accidentally exposed

 ## Data

+> [!NOTE]
+> Data files are expected in your Google Cloud Storage bucket.

 The notebook expects:
 - Input: `reviews.csv` in your GCS bucket